-As the workplace of the 20th Century exits the marketplace, the impact of an algorithmic based economy can be felt already.
+As the workplace of the 20th Century finally fully exits the marketplace, the impact of an algorithmic based economy can be felt.

 Emerging technologies like AI and machine learning are already transforming how we work, communicate and even network at the workplace and probably this will not stop any time soon.

 Apart from that, today’s workplace and that of the future has HR Departments having one major headache; how they can fit in about four generations in one workforce even as the generations X and Y and baby boomers make their way into the workforce.

 According to studies, Baby boomers, are perceived to often be process driven and focused on independent working.
 In comparison, to millennial’s who are often innovation driven and group motivated, with an interest in socializing online with colleagues.

 These are just trends on the future of work that point to one idea that to survive the workforce of the future that is estimated to reach about 3.5 billion people by 2030, despite the generation you are in, the workforce will be led by knowledge workers who are well skilled with disruptive technologies